-Graham Webster is a research scholar at the Stanford Cyber Policy Center, where he leads the DigiChina Project.
-DigiChina is a collaborative project to translate, contextualize, and analyze Chinese digital policy documents and discourse.
-Webster also writes the independent Here It Comes e-mail newsletter.
+Graham Webster is a research scholar in the Program on Geopolitics, Technology, and Governance at Stanford University, where he leads the DigiChina Project.
+He researches, writes, and teaches on technology, Chinese policy and development, and U.S.–China relations.
 He was previously a senior fellow and lecturer at Yale Law School, where he was responsible for the Paul Tsai China Center's U.S.–China Track 2 dialogues for five years before leading programming on cyberspace and high-tech issues.
 In the past, he wrote a CNET News blog on technology and society from Beijing, worked at the Center for American Progress, and taught East Asian politics at NYU's Center for Global Affairs.
 Graham holds a master's degree in East Asian studies from Harvard University and a bachelor's degree in journalism from Northwestern University.
 He is based in Oakland, California.
 [Longer bio available at Stanford.]

 Stanford University